Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 215,973, 87,239 total housing units (homes and apartments), and a median house value of $203,334, Spokane real estate values are some of the lowest in Washington, although compared to real estate around the nation, Spokane homes are still considered rather expensive.
+With 217,108 people, 87,239 houses or apartments, and a median cost of homes of $203,334, Spokane real estate values are some of the lowest in Washington, although compared to real estate around the nation, Spokane homes are still considered rather expensive.

 Single-family detached homes are the single most common housing type in Spokane, accounting for 65.75% of the city's housing units.
 Other types of housing that are prevalent in Spokane include large apartment complexes or high rise apartments ( 22.65%), duplexes, homes converted to apartments or other small apartment buildings ( 7.29%), and a few row houses and other attached homes ( 2.83%).